dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 (3) Set up an Android development environment (if you do not yet have one).
 Throughout this tutorial we will be using Eclipse 4.2.2, which you can download here: <https://eclipse.org/downloads/packages/eclipse-classic-422/junosr2>.
 Once Eclipse is installed, you will then have to install the Eclipse Android Development Tool Plug-In, found here: http://developer.android.com/intl/zh-TW/sdk/installing/installing-adt.html

 *Note: Google's support for Android Development Tools in Eclipse is ending.
 If you would like to complete this demo using Eclipse as we have, or if you have already completed this demo in Eclipse, you can find instructions to migrate your project into Android Studio here: <https://developer.android.com/intl/zh-TW/sdk/installing/migrate.html>.
-If you would like to follow this tutorial using Android Studio, the mobile SDK folder contains an Android Studio library as well, which you can import using the instructions below.*
+If you would like to follow this tutorial using Android Studio, the mobile SDK folder contains an Android Studio library as well as an Eclipse one.
+Instructions on how to import the SDK library are given for both Eclipse and Android Studio below.*

 ### 2.Setting up your Programming Environment